 At the request of the Government of Algeria, the World Food Programme (WFP) has been supporting the most food insecure refugees since 1986, covering basic food and nutrition needs.

 What the World Food Programme is doing in Algeria

-School mealsWFP provides mid-morning snacks – in the form of milk, fortified biscuits and if available dates – to 40,500 children in 70 primary schools and kindergartens.
+School feedingTo encourage children to enrol in, and attend school, WFP provides daily mid-morning snacks – in the form of milk and fortified biscuits– to around 40,000 children in all 31 kindergartens, 26 primary schools, 10 intermediary schools, 10 special needs centers and five koranic schools in the camps.
 WFP also rehabilitates and constructs school kitchens and stores.